By ACG History Intern, Samantha Hertel

 Dean Christensen left the University in 1943 to assist with the war effort and Edwin B. Fred became Dean.
 Dean Fred served the College of Agriculture for only two years before being named President of the University in 1945.
 Although it was customary for the previous Dean to vacate the house, President Fred and his wife, Rosa, enjoyed the home so much they resided there for nearly forty years while Fred served as president emeritus of the University until 1980.
 The Freds enjoyed watching the quiet farmland that encircled their home bloom into a vibrant, bustling college community over the years.
 The residence was converted into office and storage space following the Fred’s departure, closing in 2010 for renovations.
 The future of the house remains uncertain.

 Although the Agricultural Dean’s Residence no longer houses members of UW faculty and their families, the residence still carries the imprint of the many people that once called it home.
-The 1984 nomination of the Agricultural Dean’s Residence to the National Register of Historical Places provides recognition of the home itself as a prime example of an ideal family home crafted at the turn of the twentieth century and of first Dean of the College of Agriculture, William A. Henry.
+The 1984 nomination of the Agricultural Dean’s Residence to the National Register of Historic Places provides recognition of the home itself as a prime example of an ideal family home crafted at the turn of the twentieth century and of first Dean of the College of Agriculture, William A. Henry.